django-hijack/django-hijack/docs/customization.md

 ### `HIJACK_INSERT_BEFORE`

 Alters at which point of the DOM the notification is injected.
+The notification will not be injected if set to `None`.

 Default: `</body>`.

 ### `HIJACK_PERMISSION_CHECK`
 Dotted path of a function checking whether `hijacker` is allowed to hijack `hijacked`.
 The function must accept two keyword arguments `hijacker` and `hijacked`.

 Default: `'hijack.permissions.has_hijack_perm'`.

 ## Signals